 On newer SoftBank phones (released from 2015 onwards), the tethering option is locked, and remains locked even after doing the SIM unlock.
 One example is the Aquos Xx2 (502SH) but the same applies to all other models - and not just those made by Sharp.
-No method to bypass this restriction has been found (yet).
+To learn how to bypass this, read the Unblock Tethering on Softbank Devices article.

 Only registered, logged in and activated users can post comments!